Social anxiety disorder

 Social anxiety disorder is distinct from the personality traits of introversion and shyness.

-Social anxiety disorder (SAD), also known as social phobia, is an anxiety disorder characterized by sentiments of fear and anxiety in social situations, causing considerable distress and impairing ability to function in at least some aspects of daily life.
+Social anxiety disorder (SAD), previously known as social phobia, is an anxiety disorder characterized by high levels of anxiety and self-consciousness in social situations, resulting in significant distress and an impaired ability to function in daily life.
+The defining feature of social anxiety disorder is a persistent fear of negative or positive evaluation by others.
 These fears can be triggered by perceived or actual scrutiny from others.
-Individuals with social anxiety disorder fear negative evaluations from other people.
+Recent data suggest the prevalence of social anxiety disorder is rising, particularly among young people.

-Physical symptoms often include excessive blushing, excessive sweating, trembling, palpitations, rapid heartbeat, muscle tension, shortness of breath, and nausea.
+Physical symptoms often include excessive blushing, excessive sweating, trembling, palpitations, muscle tension, shortness of breath, and nausea.
 Panic attacks can also occur under intense fear and discomfort.
 Some affected individuals may use alcohol or other drugs to reduce fears and inhibitions at social events.
-It is common for those with social phobia to self-medicate in this fashion, especially if they are undiagnosed, untreated, or both; this can lead to alcohol use disorder, eating disorders, or other kinds of substance use disorders.
-According to ICD-10 guidelines, the main diagnostic criteria of social phobia are fear of being the focus of attention, or fear of behaving in a way that will be embarrassing or humiliating, avoidance and anxiety symptoms.
-Standardized rating scales can be used to screen for social anxiety disorder and measure the severity of anxiety.
+It is common for socially anxious individuals to self-medicate in this fashion, especially if they are undiagnosed, undertreated or untreated.
+This results in a heightened risk of alcohol use disorder, eating disorders, or other substance use disorders among sufferers.
+According to ICD-11 guidelines, an individual meets the criteria for social anxiety disorder if they experience persistent symptoms for at least several months, resulting in significant distress and impairment in personal, family, social, educational, occupational, or other important areas of functioning.

-The first line of treatment for social anxiety disorder is cognitive behavioral therapy (CBT).
-CBT is effective in treating this disorder, whether delivered individually or in a group setting.
+The first line of treatment for social anxiety disorder is cognitive behavioral therapy (CBT) with or without medication.
+CBT is most effective when delivered individually, though it can be offered in a group format.
 The cognitive and behavioral components seek to change thought patterns and physical reactions to anxiety-inducing situations.
+Metacognitive therapy and acceptance and commitment therapy are alternative options with efficacy at least as high as CBT.

-The attention given to social anxiety disorder has significantly increased since 1999 with the approval and marketing of drugs for its treatment.
-Prescribed medications include several classes of antidepressants: selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs).
-Other commonly used medications include beta blockers and benzodiazepines.
-Medications such as SSRIs are effective for social phobia, such as paroxetine.
+The attention given to social anxiety disorder has significantly increased since 1999, with the approval and marketing of drugs for its treatment.
+Approved medications include the selective serotonin reuptake inhibitors (SSRIs) paroxetine, sertraline, and fluvoxamine, the serotonin–norepinephrine reuptake inhibitor (SNRI) venlafaxine, and the monoamine oxidase inhibitor (MAOI) phenelzine.
+Propranolol, a beta blocker, is sometimes used off-label for performance anxiety.

 Signs and symptoms

-The 10th version of the International Classification of Diseases (ICD-10) classifies social anxiety as a mental and behavioral disorder.
+The 11th revision of the International Classification of Diseases (ICD-11) classifies social anxiety disorder as an anxiety or fear-related disorder.